tjouni/j-pack/docs/testing.md

   * Application gives compression ratio and elapsed time figures when used.
 These numbers are used to test which optimizations give better time/compression performance.

 #### The Canterbury Corpus

+Compression and decompression times are averages of 10 measurements.
+Testing done on a 2017 MacBook Pro with 2,3 GHz Intel Core i5 and 8GB memory.

 ##### Huffman coding only performance figures